KENNIEOCHAN/AGRISENSE-GUARDIAN/README.md

-# AGRISENSE-GUARDIAN
+Agrisense Guardian: Greenhouse Monitoring & Control

-Agrisense Guardian is an Arduino-based greenhouse system.
-Monitor and control environmental conditions with sensors and actuators, featuring SMS remote management and open-source flexibility for efficient farming.
+Agrisense Guardian is an Arduino-based system for monitoring and controlling greenhouse environments.
+It integrates sensors for temperature, humidity, soil moisture, gas, flame, and water flow, allowing real-time data collection.
+Users interact with the system through an OLED display and keypad for intuitive control.
+Key features include automated actuator control, SMS approval for remote management, and open-source customization.
+Enhance crop yield and resource efficiency with precise environmental regulation, while benefiting from remote monitoring and flexible customization options.
+Contribute to the project's development and start optimizing your greenhouse operations with Agrisense Guardian.